The Story of Little Black Sambo: Referenced or parodied in

 The visual novel Danganronpa: Trigger Happy Havoc (as well as its anime adaptation) references The Story of Little Black Sambo in the second chapter of the story.
-When Mondo Owada (voiced by Kazuya Nakai) is found guilty of murdering fellow student Chihiro Fujisaki (voiced by Kōki Miyata) in a jealous rage, the headmaster of the academy Monokuma (voiced by Nobuyo Ōyama) executes him in the Motorcycle Death Cage.
-In said execution, Owada is tied to the back of a Crazy Diamonds motorcycle with no means of escaping and sent to spin in constant circles in a large steel cage; spinning at such a fast rate inside the cage as it becomes charged with electricity which causes Mondo to be electrocuted to a point of liquefying into a butter-like substance that is packaged as "Mondo Butter".
-"Little Black Sambo" (痴美苦露惨母) is seen written in kanji on the back of the motorcycle at the beginning of the execution; and the tiger design on the motorcycle used in the execution, as well as the two bobbing tiger panels placed on both sides of the death cage, are a clear reference to this story.
+When Mondo Owada is found guilty of murdering a fellow student, the headmaster of the academy executes him in the "Motorcycle Death Cage".
+Owada is tied to the back of a motorcycle and sent to spin in circles in a large steel cage; spinning at this fast rate while the cage becomes charged with electricity causes Mondo to be electrocuted to a point of liquefying into a butter-like substance that is packaged as "Mondo Butter".
+"Little Black Sambo" (痴美苦露惨母) is seen written in kanji on the back of the motorcycle at the beginning of the execution, and the tiger design on the motorcycle and the two bobbing tiger panels on the sides of the death cage are a clear reference to this story.

-The novel The Green Mile and its movie adaptation depict a scene in which prison inmate Wild Bill Wharton (played by Sam Rockwell in the film) stuffs a Moon Pie into his mouth and spits it out into the face of prison guard Brutus "Brutal" Howell (played by David Morse in the film), leaving a chocolatey mess on his face.
-He laughs at Howell and says, “Li’l Black Sambo, yassuh, boss, yassuh, howdoo you do?”

 The novel Fahrenheit 451 by Ray Bradbury references Little Black Sambo in Part One: The Hearth and the Salamander as Captain Beatty discusses literature with Guy Montag: "Colored people don't like Little Black Sambo.
 Burn it.
 White people don't feel good about Uncle Tom's Cabin.
 Burn it."

+"Begin the Begin", the opening song on R.E.M.'s 1986 album Lifes Rich Pageant, references the story with the lyrics "tiger run around the tree, follow the leader, run and turn into butter."